markriggins/dockerfy/README.md

 1. **Reading secrets from files** -- Dockerfy only passes secrets to programs via configuration files to prevent leakage.
 Secrets could be passed to programs via the environment, but programs use the environment in unpredictable ways, such as logging, or perhaps even dumping their state back to the browser.
 2. **Installing Secrets** -- The recommended way to install secrets in production environments is to save them to a tightly protected place on the host and then mount that directory into running docker containers that need secrets.
 Yes, this is host-level security, but at this point in time, if the host running the docker daemon is not secure, then security has already been compromised.
 3. **Tokens** -- Tokens that are revokable, or can be configured to expire, are much safer to use as secrets than long-lived passwords.
-Encrypted.
-If passwords must be used, they should be stored only in a salted, and hashed form, never as plain-text.
+4. **Hashed and Salted** --  If passwords must be used, they should be stored only in a salted, and hashed form, never as plain-text or base64 or simply encrypted.
+Without salt, passwords can be broken with a dictionary attack

 #### Executing Templates
-This `-template src:dest` option uses the powerful go language templating features to substitute environment variables and secret settings directly into the template source and writes the result onto the template destination.
+This `-template src:dest` option uses the powerful [go language templating](http://golang.org/pkg/text/template/) capability to substitute environment variables and secret settings directly into the template source and writes the result onto the template destination.

 #####Simple Template Substitutions -- an nginx.conf.tmpl